msecondi/msecondi/README.md

 ## ✨ Projects

+- 🎨 **[Portfolio Website](https://www.matthewsecondi.com)** – Built from scratch using React and SCSS to showcase myself.
 - 🔥 **[Breathe](https://github.com/msecondi/Breathe-Client)** – A mental health app that helps users process emotions through reflection and symbolic interaction.
-- 🎨 [Portfolio Website](https://www.matthewsecondi.com) – Built from scratch using React and SCSS.
-- [Lululemon X BrainStation Industry Project Winner](https://industryprojectteam1.netlify.app/) - Collaborated with a team of data analysts and developers to deliver a client-facing front-end prototype for Lululemon, scaling community engagment and transforming siloed insights into meaningful, loyalty-building wellness experiences.
+- 🏆 **[Lululemon X BrainStation - Industry Project Winner](https://industryprojectteam1.netlify.app/)** - Collaborated with a team of data analysts and developers to deliver a client-facing front-end prototype for Lululemon, scaling community engagment and transforming siloed insights into meaningful, loyalty-building wellness experiences.

 ---